Shouree/storm-http-framework/doc/05-Downloads/index.md

 Storm is licensed under the 2-clause BSD license.
 Note, however, that some libraries used by the system come with different licenses.
-To check which libraries are used and which licenses apply, type `licenses` in the Basic Storm top loop, or call `core.info.licenses` from your code.
+To check which libraries are used and which licenses apply, type `licenses` at the interactive Basic Storm prompt, or call `core.info.licenses` from your code.
 Note that this only shows loaded libraries.
 You might want to use the library you are interested in (e.g. by typing `help ui`) to make sure they are loaded before querying license information.

 Also note that some programs, most notably Progvis, have different licenses.
 Check the About menu option for details.